Use apps in full screen on Mac

 Move between other apps in full screen: Swipe left or right on the trackpad.
 See Use trackpad and mouse gestures.

-To stop using the app full screen, move the pointer to the top-left corner of the screen, then click the green button, or press Control-Command-F.
+To stop using the app full screen, move the pointer to the green button again, then choose Exit Full Screen from the menu that appears or click the button .